redislabs-training/ru203/README.md

     FT.SEARCH books-idx "@published_year:[2018 2020]"

 You can use the value `+inf` for an unbounded end value.
-For example, this query finds all books published from 2018 to the highest year in the index:

     FT.SEARCH books-idx "@published_year:[2018 +inf]"

 Using `-inf` specifies an unbounded start value the same way.
 Here we get all